Plan Your Finances

 Second HDB housing loan

-If you are taking a second HDB housing loan, the eligible loan amount will be reduced using the CPF refund and part of the cash proceeds from the disposal of your current or last owned flat.
+If you are taking a second HDB housing loan, the eligible loan amount will be granted only after paying for the flat purchase with the CPF refund and part of the cash proceeds received from the disposal of your current or last owned flat/ property.

-Retaining up to $20,000 CPF savings in Ordinary Account (OA)
+Retaining up to $20,000 CPF savings in the Ordinary Account (OA)

-Those taking an HDB housing loan have the option of retaining up to $20,000 CPF savings in each buyer's Ordinary Account (OA).
-The rest of the available CPF OA balance must be used to pay for the flat purchase.
+You and the co-applicant(s) may each retain up to $20,000 CPF savings in the Ordinary Account (OA).
+The rest of the available CPF OA balances must be used to pay for the flat purchase.

 Remaining lease of flat